juliachanb/juliachanb.github.io/pages/about.md

 Outside of the newsroom, I spend much of my time furthering the journalism community.
 I serve my local chapter of the [Asian American Journalists Association](http://www.aaja.org/) as President and I founded [Journalists of Color](https://journalistsofcolor.us/), a national community of digitally savvy and diverse journalists.

-This year, I’ll be participating in the [Women’s Leadership Accelerator class](https://journalists.org/programs/womens-leadership-accelerator/2017-class/) organized by the Online News Association.
+In February, I participated in the [Women’s Leadership Accelerator class](https://journalists.org/programs/womens-leadership-accelerator/2017-class/) organized by the Online News Association.

 I live in San Francisco and drive an electric car – I’m aware of how clichéd that sounds.